microsoft/BotFramework-WebChat/samples/01.b.getting-started-es5-bundle/README.md

-# Sample -  Getting started with Web Chat CDN with ES5 polyfills
+# Sample -  Getting Started with Web Chat CDN with ES5 Polyfills

 > This is a great sample for first-time Web Chat users developing bots that must work on Internet Explorer 11.